-5. The Attorney-General of the Union stated that the constitutional government of the Republic of the Union of Myanmar, after taking state responsibility on 31st March 2011, had made positive developments on political, administrative, social and judicial reforms.
+5. The Attorney General stated that the constitutional Government of Myanmar, since assuming its mandate in March 2011, had made positive advances in political, administrative, social and judicial reforms.

-6. The Legislature, Executive and Judiciary were divided with the principle of separation of powers.
-This was shared among the Union, Regions and States and Self-Administered Areas, observing the principles of democracy with check and balance.
-Human Rights were given guarantees in Chapter VIII of the Constitution.
+6. The legislature, executive and judiciary were divided in accordance with the principle of separation of powers.
+Those powers were shared among the Union, regions and states and self-administered areas, observing the principles of democracy, including checks and balances.
+Guarantees for human rights had been included in chapter VIII of the Constitution.

-7. An Administrative Reform Coordination Committee had been formed.
-Myanmar had been implementing the Country Programme Action Plan with UNDP to realize effective local governance for sustainable inclusive community development, democratic governance, and development effectiveness.
-A National Human Rights Commission (NHRC) had been formed under the NHRC Law enacted by the Parliament.
+7. An administrative reform coordination committee had been formed.
+Myanmar had been implementing the Country Programme Action Plan with the United Nations Development Programme to realize, inter alia, effective local governance for sustainable and inclusive community development.
+The national human rights commission had been reconstituted.

-8. The Government had promulgated laws relating to economic reforms, including the Foreign Investment Law, Citizen Investment Law, Security Exchange Law, and Special Economic Zone Law.
-Labour laws had been also updated.
+8. The Government had promulgated laws relating to economic reforms and updated labour laws.

-9. In the Justice Sector, dissemination of knowledge had been made through international seminars.
+9. In the justice sector, knowledge had been disseminated through international seminars.
 The Union Election Commission would be conducting free and fair elections, and international observers from all over the world were in Myanmar.
-A National Cease Fire Agreement had also been signed with eight ethnic groups.
+A national ceasefire agreement with eight ethnic groups had been signed.